Share:

 • We take an active interest in every project’s progress, and we are very involved in outreach at its conclusion, which may include media distribution.

 All applicants will be notified by email when we receive their LOI.
-If we have not contacted you again by February to set up a site visit, it is unlikely that your project will be awarded funding and you will be notified that no further action is required.
-Formal LOI declinations are generally sent in March at the latest.
+If we have not contacted you to set up a site visit, it is unlikely that your project will be awarded funding and you will be notified that no further action is required.

 If we do not award funding for your project, we will provide feedback on your LOI by request.
 Please note that each grant cycle is highly competitive.
 We fund only 3 to 10 percent of applicants, which means we often say no to good ideas.
 The most common causes for an LOI not moving forward are: